 As the groundwork for the new software is laid out, the team stays hydrated on slurpees and greasy donairs from a nearby eatery.
-A new espresso machine arrives and development pace accelerates.
-A 1800 number is now very much needed.
-1-800-4SAFETY is taken.
+A fancy Saeco espresso machine arrives and development pace accelerates.
+We realize we should probably get a 1-800 number, 1-800-4SAFETY is already taken.
 The team settles for 1-866-668-6402.
 A number sure to be memorable.
-Our online training feature launches in beta with WHMIS and TDG as the first two courses.
+Our first feature is launched, online training courses.
+WHMIS and TDG are the first two courses available.

-After 10 years of only allowing administrators to assign safety program elements by position, SafetySync also adds location-based requirements.
-Query load on servers quadruples.
-At SafetySync AGM, shareholders are informed that the company made roughly $2.8 Billion more than Uber in 2016.
-Added ability to link Incidents to Equipment.
-It’s good to know why a truck is written off apparently.
-SafetySync beats the Rule of 40 by over 30 percent in 2017.
+After 10 years of only allowing administrators to assign compliance requirements by position, we add the ability to assign by location.
+Server query load quadruples.
+At the SafetySync AGM, shareholders are informed that the company made roughly $2.8 Billion more than Uber in 2016.
+The death of Adobe Flash is inevitable and work begins on converting 200 hours of training into HTML5.
+Looks like we need to hire more content developers.
+We beat the Rule of 40 by over 30 percent in 2017.
 Management considers spending a bit more money in 2018.

 We move into a beautifully renovated 1950 m2 office recently vacated by a tech company that tragically needed to downsize.
 Thanks for the free tenant improvements.
 Bilingual courses are all the rage and our French content continues to grow.
 Rent expenses inexplicably increase by 5 times.
 Not sure how that happened, but Ted Talk Tuesday lunches are put on hold for a bit while we recover from being house poor.
 A major redesign of our software is launched in beta and people thought a mobile design would never happen!
 With the addition of “The Phoenix Project”, our book library grows to 200 titles.